quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-browser-extensions/types-of-bex.md

 script can listen to and interact with the underlying page.

 ::: warning
 Be sure to check your manifest file, especially around the reference to `my-content-script.js`.
 Note that **you can have multiple content scripts**.
-Whenever you create a new one, you need to reference it in the manifest file.
+Whenever you create a new one, you need to reference it in the manifest file, and in the bex.contentScripts section of quasar.config.js
 :::